Amy Cooper charged in Central Park false report against Black bird watcher

 "Today our office initiated a prosecution of Amy Cooper for falsely reporting an incident in the third degree," Manhattan DA Cy Vance said in a statement.

 Vance would not give more details other than Cooper, 40, was issued a desk appearance ticket for an Oct.
-14 arraignment.
-Attorney information for Amy Cooper was not immediately available.
+14 arraignment on the misdemeanor charge.

 Christian Cooper, 57, a Black comic book writer and biomedical editor for Health Science Communications and a member of the New York City Audubon Society board of directors, said he was watching birds in Central Park on Memorial Day and discovered a dog was off its leash and tearing through vegetation.